|

 18907

 Denominations from 1/2¢ to $1.00 were overprinted for use in the Canal Zone.
-Two overprint types were used on flat plate issues, plus a handful of rotary press issues.
+Two overprint types were used on flat plate issues; in addition a handful of rotary press issues were overprinted.
 See examples at the Canal Zone page.

 1929 Kansas-Nebraska overprints

 Denominations from 1¢ to 10¢ were overprinted for use in two states which had experienced a lot of postal robberies.
 The idea was to make the stolen stamps harder to re-sell in other states.
 It was not successful, and was not expanded to additional states.
-Despite the overprints, the stamps were valid for mailings throughout the United States.
+Despite the overprints, the stamps were valid for mailings throughout the United States -- it's just that you might have some explaining to do if you tried to sell or suddenly started using large quantities of overprinted stamps in another state!
 See examples at the Kansas-Nebraska page.

 Comments?
 Suggestions?
 Email the